 "The Sky Tonight" Planetarium Show

-Shows begin on time, doors are locked during the show.
+Shows begin on time, and doors are locked during the show.

-Free tickets available for all shows, on a first come basis.
+Free tickets are available on a first come basis, for the 7:30 and 8:20 shows.
 96 seats per show.
-Children 5 yrs. and older.
+Children 5 yrs. and older please.
 No reservations, holding seats, food, or drinks in the planetarium.

-San Mateo County Astronomical Society holds their monthly meeting in CSM's planetarium, beginning at 7:30 pm.
+San Mateo County Astronomical Society holds their monthly meeting in CSM planetarium on first Fridays, beginning at 7:00 pm.
 The general public is invited to this FREE event.
-For more information call Ed Pieret at 650-862-9602 or visit SMCAS website.
+For more information call Ed Pieret at (650) 862-9602 or visit SMCAS website.